-- In a small bowl, stir the flaxseed meal with 3 tablespoons water.
-Let stand while you prep the rest of the ingredients, about 5 minutes.
+- In a cup, stir 1 tablespoon flaxseed meal with 3 tablespoons water.
+Let stand for about 5 minutes.
 It should thicken and become a bit gelatinous – this is known as a “flax egg”.

-- In a measuring cup or bowl, stir together the milk and vinegar, and let stand for about 5 minutes.
+- In a measuring cup or bowl, stir together 1 cup milk with 1 tablespoon vinegar, and let stand for about 5 minutes.

-- In a large bowl, whisk together the flour, walnuts, baking soda, baking powder, and salt.
+- In a large bowl, whisk together 1 cup flour, 1/4 cup chopped walnuts, 3/4 teaspoon baking soda, 3/4 teaspoon baking powder, and 1/2 teaspoon salt.

-- In a medium bowl, mash the banana with a fork until smooth.
-To the banana, add the oil, maple syrup, and vanilla, as well as the “flax egg” and the milk-vinegar mixture.
+- In a medium bowl, mash 1/2 ripe banana with a fork until smooth.
+Add 2 tablespoons oil, 1 tablespoon maple syrup, and 1 teaspoon vanilla, along with the “flax egg” and the milk-vinegar mixture.
 Stir to combine.
 Pour the banana mixture into the flour mixture and fold just until all the flour is incorporated.